How Mavrk turns public-market machinery into reusable contract primitives, and where legal wrappers and licensed partners still fit.

 01 · The traditional path

 An IPO is one of the most layered processes in finance.
 Underwriters price the offering.
 Bookrunners line up institutional buyers.
 Lawyers file with the SEC.
 A transfer agent maintains the share register.
 The DTC clears every trade.
-The exchange — Nasdaq, NYSE — provides the public market.
+The exchange, Nasdaq or NYSE, provides the public market.

 By the time the bell rings, a half-dozen intermediaries have each taken a fee, and seven to eleven years have passed since the company was founded.
 All-in cost: $4M–$10M, plus a 4–7% underwriter spread on the raise.